CSRG-Group/dcs-notes.github.io/cs139/CSS.md

 * User created style sheets
 * Browser style sheets

-these are in decreasing importance the browser will always look for the most immediate style sheet for any definition
+These are in decreasing importance the browser will always look for the most immediate style sheet for any definition

 The browser will __Cascade__ onto the next style sheet up in the hierarchy if